jkendall327/VoynichBruteForce/README.md

 - **Cognitive economy.**
   The creators of the VMS were constrained by cognitive complexity and did not choose arbitrarily complex methods when simpler ones achieved the same result.
+(Indeed, we can assume that even if they wanted to, there was a psychological limit to how much complexity their method could involve before regularly making mistakes, which we do not witness in the text itself).
 Accordingly, unnecessary complexity is penalised by the genetic algorithm.
-This assumption may fail if the text’s creation was driven by unusual psychological or ideological motivations.

 - **Transliteration reliability.**
   Existing transliterations of the Voynich are broadly accurate.
 A fundamentally incorrect transliteration scheme would